 In 1987, an enduring collaboration was launched when Pinkney was invited to illustrate The Tales of Uncle Remus, retold by author Julius Lester.
 Working to capture the spirit of these stories, Pinkney and Lester left stereotypes behind, and explored new cultural narratives.
 John Henry offered the opportunity, in 1994, to “create an African American hero that would inspire all.”
 Familiar, too, was the story of Ybo Landing, the subject of Lester's masterpiece, The Old African, a stirring legend infused with magical realism, brought to life by the artist in 2005.

-The recipient of the 2010 Caldecott Medal, as well as five Caldecott Honor Medals, five Coretta Scott King Awards, and four Coretta Scott King Honor Awards, Pinkney has received many commendations for his outstanding body of work, including the Original Art’s Lifetime Achievement Award from the Society of Illustrators, in 2006.
-Always wishing to give back, he served on the United States Postal Service Citizens Stamp Advisory Committee for 10 years, from 1982 to 1992, and in 2003, was appointed to the National Council on the Arts/NEA, where he became an influential advocate for arts funding.
+The recipient of the 2010 Caldecott Medal, as well as five Caldecott Honor Medals, five Coretta Scott King Awards, and four Coretta Scott King Honor Awards, Pinkney has received many commendations for his outstanding body of work, including The Original Art Lifetime Achievement Award from the Society of Illustrators, in 2006.
+Always wishing to give back, he served on the United States Postal Service Citizens Stamp Advisory Committee for ten years, from 1982 to 1992, and in 2003 was appointed to the National Council on the Arts/NEA, where he became an influential advocate for arts funding.

 “I am a storyteller at heart,” Jerry Pinkney reminds us after a half century of image making.
 “There is something special about knowing that your stories can alter the way people see the world, and their place within it.”
 Always rooting for the underdog, he continues to make images that bear witness to an underlying belief that all things are possible.
 Reaching beyond their aesthetic and conceptual underpinnings, his vibrant illustrations reveal larger truths about who we are and who we might become.